-On September 14, 2016, the Company acquired 100% shareholding in Exception EMS for cash consideration of approximately \$13.0 million, net of \$0.5 million cash acquired.
-Exception EMS provides contract electronics manufacturing services to the global electronics industry with innovative solutions, adding value to the design, manufacture and testing of printed circuit board assemblies.
-Pursuant to the acquisition agreement, the Company has placed \$3.3 million of cash, net of foreign currency translation adjustment, for deferred consideration in an escrow account which is under the Company's control.
-However, the Company has contractually agreed to remit this deferred consideration to the sellers of Exception EMS, subject to the resolution of claims that the Company may make against the funds with respect to indemnification and other claims within 24 months from the closing date of the transaction.
+On September 14, 2016, the Company acquired 100% shareholding in Fabrinet UK (formerly known as Exception EMS), a privately-held group located in Wiltshire, United Kingdom, for cash consideration of approximately \$13.0 million, net of \$0.5 million cash acquired.
+Fabrinet UK provides contract electronics manufacturing services to the global electronics industry with innovative solutions, adding value to the design, manufacture and testing of printed circuit board assemblies.
+Pursuant to the acquisition agreement, the Company has placed \$3.4 million of cash, net of foreign currency translation adjustment, for deferred consideration in an escrow account which is under the Company's control.
+However, the Company has contractually agreed to remit this deferred consideration to the sellers of Fabrinet UK, subject to the resolution of claims that the Company may make against the funds with respect to indemnification and other claims, within 24 months from the closing date of the transaction.